tgasla/gvirtus-kai/README.md

 ### ⚡ Current Status

 The pre-release version [v0.1.0-alpha](https://github.com/tgasla/gvirtus-kai/releases/tag/v0.1.0-alpha) is out!
-This irelease is considered stable and fully operational.
+This release is considered stable and fully operational.
 **GVirtuS-KAI** can be plugged into any Kubernetes cluster to enable GPU virtualization using GVirtuS.
 In other words, it makes any Kubernetes cluster **GVirtuS-aware**.

 ### 🎯 Final Goal